-FY 2018 O&M funding accomplished periodic channel examinations, environmental support services, and 30 Dredge McFarland training days to remove spot shoals along the lower reach of the 40-foot channel.
+FY 2019 O&M funding accomplished periodic channel examinations, environmental support services, 30 Dredge McFarland training days to remove spot shoals along the lower reach of the 40-foot channel and dredging of the Fairless Turning Basin in Falls Township, PA.

-FY 2019 O&M funds are again accomplishing periodic channel examinations and environmental support services.
-The Hopper Dredge McFarland completed 30 days of dredging operations between 01 October and 05 November 2018 to address shoaling in the Harbor, Delair, Frankford, Mud Island, Enterprise/Beverly and Edgewater/Devlin Ranges.
-Approximately 137,000 cubic yards of material dredged from the 40ft channel was placed at the Ft.
+FY 2020 O&M funds are again accomplishing periodic channel examinations and environmental support services.
+The Hopper Dredge McFarland is scheduled to complete 30 days of dredging operations between 1 June and 31 December to address shoaling in the Harbor, Delair, Frankford, Mud Island, Enterprise/Beverly and Edgewater/Devlin Ranges.
+Approximately 100,000 cubic yards of material dredged from the 40ft channel will be placed at the Ft.
 Mifflin Confined Disposal Facility (CDF).
-A similar operation is anticipated to occur between 1 October and 31 December 2019.
-In addition, a project to dredge the federal portion of the Fairless Turning Basin is anticipated to be advertised and awarded this summer and completed by November of 2019.
+The District also received Work Plan funding to conduct maintenance dredging of the upper 40 foot project between Keystone and Newbold Ranges.
+This contract is scheduled to be advertised in May of 2020 with all dredging to be complete by 31 December 2020.